mjhea0/sublime-javascript/readme.md

 [Sublime Text 3](http://www.sublimetext.com/3) (ST3) is a powerful editor just as it is.
 But if you want to step up your game, you need to take advantage of all that ST3 has to offer by learning the keyboard shortcuts and customizing the editor to meet your individual needs...

-> **NOTE**: This tutorial is meant for Mac users, utilizing HTML, CSS, and JavaScript/jQuery.
+> **NOTE**: This tutorial is meant for Mac OS X users, utilizing HTML, CSS, and JavaScript/jQuery.

-Be sure to [set up](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/#customizing-sublime-text-3) the `subl` ([source](http://www.sublimetext.com/docs/3/osx_command_line.html)) command line tool, which can be used to open a single file or an entire project directory of files and folders, before moving on.
+Be sure to [set up](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/#customizing-sublime-text-3) the `subl` command line tool, which can be used to open a single file or an entire project directory of files and folders, before moving on.

 ## Keyboard Shortcuts